 My in-depth Formatt Hitech Firecrest Ultra Filter review.

-Welcome to my Formatt Hitech Firecrest Ultra filter review, in this review I take a serious look at these filters and why they are so special.
-We will look very closely at their construction, optical quality and colour Neutrality.
+Welcome to my Formatt Hitech Firecrest Ultra filter review, in this review I will be taking a serious look at these filters and hopefully managing to explain why they are so special.
+I will be looking very closely at their construction (huge advantage here), optical quality and colour Neutrality too of course.

 Formatt Hitech Firecrest Ultra Filter Review

-On first inspection the neutrality is groundbreaking, I have tried test shots both with and without filters on location and in the studio and can’t see any difference at all with the filters in place.
+On first inspection the neutrality is awesome, I have tried test shots both with and without filters on location and in the studio and can’t see any difference at all with the filters in place.
+So gold star there Formatt Hitech.

 The standard Firecrest Formatt Hitech filters were good but these Firecrest Ultras seem to be another leap ahead again.

-Now there are new filters on the block also as the soon to be launched Formatt Hitech 100mm Onyx filters become available.
-I have a group test review of the difference between the .
+There are new filters on the block also as the range of Formatt Hitech 100mm Onyx filters have been released but they are not as good as the Firecrest Ultra filters.
+I have a group test review of the difference between the Onyx vs Ultra vs Pro filters here if you are interested.

 So let’s examine the Firecrest Ultra filters a bit more and see exactly what makes these filters so special.

-The Firecrest Ultra filters work perfectly in the new Firecrest Magnetic 100mm filter holder in the video below.
+The Firecrest Ultra filters work perfectly in the new Firecrest Magnetic 100mm filter holder (review here) in the video below.

 Not only about their manufacturing process but also their customers, the people that invest and trust in their products.